mlajtos/lb-pokedex/README.md

     - Moar memo!
 1. [BEM "bug"](https://en.bem.info/methodology/naming-convention/#your-naming-system)
     - Using `Block_element__modifier` template:
-        - `Block` is PascalCase to match name of the React component
+        - `Block` is PascalCase to match name of the React component.
-        - `element` is camelCase and prefixed with one underscore
+        - `element` is camelCase and prefixed with one underscore.
-            - PascalCase seems as a better option – when one React component leaks, `element` often becomes `Block`
+            - PascalCase seems as a better option – when one React component leaks, `element` often becomes `Block`.
-        - `modifier` is camelCase and prefixed with two underscores
+        - `modifier` is camelCase and prefixed with two underscores.
     - Intentionally not using this SASS scoping:
         ```sass
         .Block {